 - Delivers academic and social mentorship for underrepresented students to live, work, lead and succeed in a multicultural and global world.

-- Assists cultural student organizations in leadership development, program planning and advising to enhance their active engagement and participation in the University and local community.
+- Assists and advises cultural student organizations in leadership development and program planning to enhance their active engagement and participation in the university and the local community.

-- Provide space for high impact learning around issues of diversity, equity and justice through intergroup dialogues .
+- Provides space for high-impact learning around issues of diversity, equity and social justice through intergroup dialogues and educational programming.

-- Provides opportunities for students and faculty to learn about, embrace and celebrate diverse ethnic, racial and cultural identities through trainings, workshops and programming.
+- Provides opportunities for students and faculty to learn about, embrace and celebrate diverse ethnic, racial and cultural identities through training, workshops and programming.

 The following opportunities are available:

 Students have an opportunity to study for a full semester (ranging from 4 to 6 months) at an international institution.
-Depending on the student’s major, he or she can participate as early as spring semester of the first year through senior year.
+Depending on the student’s major, they can participate as early as spring semester of the first year through senior year.

 Short-term programs are offered during the winter or summer breaks.
 There are opportunities for faculty-led programs abroad, or programs offered through partner institutions.